-Throughout 2019, Twelve Tones will deliver artist-led sound art workshops with communities across Birmingham and Solihull.
-Artists will work with fifty-five community groups to explore the twelve tone chromatic scale that will be used in Station Clock and discover how sound can be experienced sculpturally in the public realm.
+Launched by Susan Philipsz in a workshop with Royal Birmingham Conservatoire students in November 2018, throughout 2019 Twelve Tones will deliver artist-led sound art workshops with communities across Birmingham and Solihull.
+In a series of workshops and sharing events, the Twelve Tones artist-composer team will work with fifty-five community groups to explore the twelve tone chromatic scale utilised in Station Clock and discover how sound can be experienced sculpturally in the public realm.

 Workshop participants will be invited to record and contribute their voice to become part of Station Clock, as one of the 1,092 voices of that will sing one or more of the twelve tones in union, harmony and dissonance, on the hour, every hour, seven days a week.

-For more information about the project and how to get involved in workshops please email email@example.com
+For more information about the project and to find out how to get involved please email email@example.com

 Twelve Tones has been commissioned with the Birmingham Big Art Foundation and is funded by an Arts Council England National Lottery Project Grant and Birmingham City Council Culture on our Doorstep Grant.